|

 Frustrated because your baby refuses to eat solids?
 Discover simple hacks to introduce new food and get your little one excited to eat!

-“This was the most comforting post I’ve ever encountered in my struggle to feed my baby… Thank you Nina, this was so soothing to read & made me take heart again.” -Christianna
+“This was the most comforting post I’ve ever encountered in my struggle to feed my baby.
+Thank you Nina, this was so soothing to read and made me take heart again.”

 One of the most common reasons your baby refuses to eat might come down to simple timing.
-He might not be hungry for much food for, say, a sweet potato or rice, on top of the milk he’s already drinking.
+He might not be hungry for much food on top of the milk he’s already drinking.

-If he continues to refuse to eat, try offering solids and table food less frequently in your feeding schedule, such as one less meal a day.
+If he continues to refuse, try offering solids less frequently in your feeding schedule, such as one less meal a day.
 You can also drop snacks to focus on the three main meals.
 That way, when you do offer solids, it can be a welcome surprise rather than yet another attempt to feed him.

 Free ebook: Want simple tweaks to stop feeling overwhelmed and start managing your time?
 Join my newsletter and get my ebook, Time Management Strategies for the Overwhelmed Mom!
 Grab it below—at no cost to you: